"How much does a car key replacement cost?" is one of the most searched questions by GTA drivers facing a lost or damaged key.

 • The key blank or fob (parts)

-• Cutting the key blade, where applicable
+• Cutting the key blade, where it applies

 • Programming the key to the vehicle